Up to His Neck

-Up to His Neck is a 1954 British comedy film directed by John Paddy Carstairs and starring Ronald Shiner as Jack Carter, Hattie Jacques as Rakiki and Anthony Newley as Tommy.
-It was shot at Pinewood Studios near London with sets designed by the art director Alex Vetchinsky.
+Up to His Neck is a 1954 British comedy film directed by John Paddy Carstairs, starring Ronald Shiner, Hattie Jacques and Anthony Newley.
+It was written by Carstairs, Patrick Kirwan and Ted Willis from a story by Peter Rogers.

 Plot

 Sailor Jack Carter has been marooned for ten years on a South Seas island, and treated as a King by natives.
 He is eventually rescued by the Royal Navy, who then use him to train up commandos to recover a stolen submarine, and to foil an oriental criminal plot.